 For an actor known mostly for comedy dramas, Paul Rudd may seem like a strange choice for the lead role in a Marvel film.
 However, he fits perfectly into the role of Ant-Man, delivering his usual lethargic and fumbling comedy.
 It feels like the film was made for Rudd to fill the shoes of Ant-Man.
 I can’t think of any other actor who could pull off the role as well as he has.

 Apart from Scott’s very cliche side-kick buddies and a few cheesy moments, very little actually holds this film back.
 Also, Darren Cross is a very solid villain, but he is the type of villain that can only really be used once, as there is not much else that can be done with the character going forward.

-Amongst Marvel’s grand heroes, assemble casts, and explosive battles, Ant-Man is a little break from the chaos.
-With lots of humour, an easy plot and a tone that really doesn’t take itself seriously at all.
-I wouldn’t say Ant-Man is self-aware, but it has a sort of openness to, and an acknowledgement of the film’s silliness, as we are dealing with shrinking suits and armies of insects.
-Ant-Man is the most comically-driven Marvel film yet and it works on so many levels.
+With lots of humour, an easy plot and a tone that doesn’t take itself seriously, Ant-Man is a nice break from the chaos of Marvel’s other grand heroes.
+It has a funny openness, a sort of acknowledgement of the film’s silliness, as we are dealing with shrinking suits and armies of insects, after all.
+Ant-Man is the most comically-driven Marvel film yet and it works on every level.